This page explains the role of Authorised Education and Training Organisations (AETOs) and sets out how to apply to become an AETO.

 Existing providers of pupillage training

 If you are a chambers or other organisation already approved by us to provide pupillage, and you want to continue to do so in the future, you must also meet the criteria for authorisation set out in the Authorisation Framework.
 You must also apply for authorisation as an AETO.
-However, existing providers of pupillage can continue to provide pupillage and advertise for new pupils.
-We will be in contact with existing pupillage providers in due course to discuss how and when you will be authorised to be AETOs.
+However, existing providers of pupillage can continue to provide pupillage and advertise for new pupils while their AETO applications are being processed.
+We will be in contact with existing pupillage providers in due course to discuss how and when they will be authorised as AETOs.

 Cost of applications